This Nighttime Routine Checklist Will Change Your Life

 Here’s the Kindle Paperwhite

-I personally use the Kindle Oasis, and love the thing.
+I personally use the Kindle Oasis and love the thing.
 It is more expensive, although I got it during a Black Friday sale and it was cheaper than the regular Paperwhite price, which I would have gladly paid, knowing the benefits now.

-Step 12: Sleep cool and dark
+Step 12: Sleep Cool and Dark

 Keeping your room temperature around 18.3°C (65°F) is said to be ideal as it helps your core body temperature drop, helping you fall asleep faster, and perhaps, sleep more deeply.

-I’m sure there are some people out there that meticulously check the air temperature in their room before they sleep.
+I’m sure there are some people out there who meticulously check the air temperature in their room before they sleep.
 I don’t worry about that.
 And you shouldn’t either.
 Just keep it cool enough to where you are comfortable.
 Then go to sleep.
 Easy.

 Here are several things I would have been afraid to admit not too long ago.
 Now, they are just things that make my sleep, and life, that much better.

-I wear an eye mask.
+wear an eye mask

 I’ve tried a few.
 Find one that works for you and your sleep style.
-As a side-sleeper, I look for something not too bulky.
+As a side sleeper, I look for something not too bulky.

 The Alaska Bear silk sleep mask is, well, silk.
 So, you can guess how cozy it is.